HEFF 2018 ACCESSIBILITY STATEMENT

 Information about local hospitals, GP services and Pharmacies will be included in the festival programme.

 We regret that due to the security issues involved we are unable to offer refrigerator storage for medicines.
-There will be a freezer available at the back of the main hall in the Cedric ford Pavilion and priority will be given to those with a medical need.
+There will be a freezer available at the back of the main hall in the Cedric ford Pavilion where freezer blocks can be re-frozen and priority will be given to those with a medical need.

 HEFF 2018 Map